zuyanlong/hks/README.md

 # hks
-Demo Project for Micro Service with Kubernetes
+Demo Project for Micro Services with Kubernetes